strangebuzz/cache-watcher/README.md

   ✅  Done! in 2.43 second(s).
 ```

-Now refresh you page.
+Now refresh your page.
 It should be "fast" as the cache is already refreshed: 🐰

 <img src="https://raw.githubusercontent.com/strangebuzz/sfcw/master/doc/img/fast-cache.png" alt="Cache already loaded" align="center" />